andreoliwa/logseq-doctor/docs/usage.md

   tidy-up     Tidy up your Markdown files.

 Flags:
-  -h, --help   help for lsd
+  -h, --help   help for lqd

-Use "lsd [command] --help" for more information about a command.
+Use "lqd [command] --help" for more information about a command.
 ```

 ### Commands